How To Remove A Hacker From My Phone

 1. Perform a factory reset to remove a hacker from your phone

 A factory reset is the only way to be absolutely certain you have removed a hacker from your phone.
-Other less extreme measures, such as removing suspicious apps or running antivirus software, may remove a hacker but you will never be able to know if they are really gone.
+Other less extreme measures, such as removing suspicious apps or running antivirus software, may remove malware but you will never be able to know if it is really gone.

-Performing a factory reset will result in losing all of the data on your phone, but it will also fully remove any malware hackers have installed and provide you with peace of mind going forward.
+Performing this reset will result in losing access to all of the data on your phone, but it will also fully remove any malware hackers have installed and provide you with peace of mind going forward.

 To perform a factory reset on Android follow these steps:

-To perform a factory reset on iPhone follow these steps:
+To perform a factory reset on iPhone, perform the following steps:

 The reset may take several minutes to finish.
-A factory reset will remove any hackers and all your data should be wiped clean when the process is complete.
+Resetting will remove any hackers and all your data should be wiped clean when the process is complete.

 Immediately change all of your passwords.